|Acrolinx Server||5.2, 5.3|

 To enable CORS on your Acrolinx Server, follow these steps:

 Open your overlay of the core server properties file.

 You'll find the overlay for the core server properties file in the following location:

 Add the following property:

-For example, if your web application is hosted at the address https://clever-docs.com , you would enter the property as follows:
+For example, if you host your web application at the address https://clever-docs.com , you would enter the property as follows:

 cors.allowedOrigins=https://clever-docs.comHere are some further examples that depend on which application you're using: